mb2o/docs/start/views.md

 	     return $view;
 	}

+Nested calls to **View::make** can get a little ugly.
+For that reason, Laravel provides a simple **partial** method:

+	View::make('layout/default')->partial('content', 'partials/home');

+The **partial** method is very similar to the **bind** method; however, you simply pass a view name in the second parameter to the method.
+The view will created and bound to the variable for you.

+Need to bind data to a partial?
+No problem.
+Pass the data in the third parameter to the method:

+	View::make('layout/default')->partial('content', 'partials/home', array('name' => 'Taylor'));

-Or, you can get the string content of a view using the **get** method:
+In some situations, you may need to get the string content of a view from within another view.
+It's easy using the **get** method:

 	<html>
 		<?php echo View::make('content')->get(); ?>